Abbots Bromley: Football

 Abbots Bromley has a men's senior football team, Abbots Bromley FC, nicknamed 'The Stags'.
 They were reformed after over 10 years in 2010.
 They compete in division 2 of the Stafford & District league and play home games at the Abbots Bromley School grounds named 'The Lowers'.
 The Stags main sponsors are Gallery 3, The Room Network & Edwin Ferneyhough Vehicle Sales.
-The president of the club is former Aston Villa & Stoke City footballer, Harry Burrows.
+The president of the club is former Aston Villa and Stoke City footballer, Harry Burrows.

 The club reached the Uttoxeter & District division 2/3 cup final in May 2012 but narrowly lost to Cheadle Town End on penalties in front of a crowd of 150+.
 The Stags also narrowly missed out on promotion to the Uttoxeter & District first division in 2012 after finishing third.
 The Stags were finally promoted to division 1 the following year and completed the double by winning the Subsidiary Cup after beating The Three Tuns FC in the final 4-1 at the Oldfield sports ground, Uttoxeter.
 The Subsidiary Cup win was repeated in 2017 when a 6-2 victory against Stone Town FC at Abbots Bromley School saw Will Ferneyhough score five goals.

 The club remained in division 1 until 2018, a campaign that ended in relegation.
 The following season saw a second placed finish and promotion, narrowly losing out by a point to Doveridge FC as well as a 2-1 Division 2 League Cup final victory over Doveridge FC at Hillsfield, Rocester FC in front of over 200 spectators.

 The club's committee voted to transfer to the Stafford & District League for the 2019-20 season and started out in the third tier (Division 2).